3 years from now

 I start thinking about the first serious conversation I had with him about Ziva, a week after she processed the assault victim.

 I had never been so nervous in my life.
-I had talked to Gibbs all the time, and this should have been no different.
-Who was I trying to fool, of course it would have been, he could have turned me out and that would have been the end of it.
+I've come to Gibbs about all the big stuff over the years, and this should have been no different.
+Except that of course, it was.
+He could have turned me out and that would have been the end of it.
 After pacing circles in his front yard, I finally had gotten up the nerve to walk in the house and down the basement steps.

 My hands were sweating, I had no plan of action, I just went.
 He heard the steps and said, "What can I do for you, DiNozzo?"